 Piloncillo Syrup for buñuelos

-- Place the 1 cup of water and the piloncillo in a medium-size saucepan.
-Heat over medium-high heat until the piloncillo dissolves and it looks like liquid caramel.
+- First, place one cup of water and the piloncillo in a medium-sized saucepan and heat over medium-high heat until it dissolves and looks like liquid caramel.

 - Serve warm or at room temperature.